Nadash84/Customer_Behavior_Analysis/README.md

 **Nada Shubana**

-Aspiring Data Analyst with a focus on Python, SQL, Power BI, and data-driven problem solving.
+Data Analyst with a focus on Python, SQL, Power BI, and data-driven problem solving.